OfficeDev/open-xml-docs/docs/working-with-handout-master-slides.md

 ## Open XML SDK Code Example

-The following method adds a new handout master part to an existing presentation and creates an instance of an Open XML SDK 2.5**HandoutMaster** class in the new handout master part.
+The following method adds a new handout master part to an existing presentation and creates an instance of an Open XML SDK**HandoutMaster** class in the new handout master part.
 The **HandoutMaster** class constructor creates instances of the **CommonSlideData** class and the **ColorMap** class.
 The **CommonSlideData** class constructor creates an